franleplant/nosleepjavascript-blog/content/blog/ibridge/index.md

 ### Typescript

-Additionally `ibridge` uses Typescript, this let us express certain things such as that the `Child` is generic for `TModel` and `TContext` and so you can have better validations in terms of type safety.
+Finally ibridge uses Typescript, this let us express certain things such as that the Child is generic for `TModel` and `TContext` and so you can have better validations in terms of type safety.

 Additionally I am a big fan of Typescript and the guarantees it provides so